 Some licensed software is automatically maintained and upgraded by its vendor.
-More frequently, the end user or owner identifies the availability of, and acquires, updates.
-The receiver should determine the availability of updates to software used by the insurer.
+In many instances, the end user or owner identifies the availability of, and acquires, updates.
+The receiver should be aware of the availability of updates to software used by the insurer.
 For some mainframe and mini-computer configurations, current maintenance costs may exceed the cost of converting to a PC-based system.
 The inventory made of the software and its licensing is important to ensure proper maintenance and may impact business decisions regarding continued utilization of the existing system.